revaturelabs/interviewquestions/Python/Python - File Handling/Read.md

 <details><summary><b>Show Answer</b></summary>
 <blockquote>

- There are three methods in python to read data from file,
+ There are three methods in python to read data from file:

  1.`read(chars)`: In python, `read()` method is used to read the specified number of characters from the current position.